Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 Well…he was doing this, right now.
 Maybe the trick was not to deserve it from the beginning, but to *come to* deserve it.
 Yes, that was a thought he could work with.
 He was having much faith placed in him, from two directions: he would prove worthy of it all.

 Gabiya gave him a curious look.
-“Heavy thoughts?”
+"Heavy thoughts?"

-“Hmm?”
+"Hmm?"

-“You sighed.”
+"You sighed."

-“Oh.
-Well, yes.”
+"Oh.
+Well, yes."

 She nodded her understanding, and squeezed his hand.
 She didn’t need to say anything beyond that small contact; it soothed so many of Alex’s worries all by itself.
 It didn’t matter to him that theirs was an arranged marriage, they were an excellent match already.
 He could sense already that theirs was the partnership that would build a world.